Keiraville

 What are some of the major infrastructure and planning changes likely to influence the suburb of Keiraville?

 Key infrastructure and planning changes likely to influence the suburb of Keiraville include: Irvine Street Gwynneville Precinct Planning Proposal (Under Assessment); 2-8 Highway Avenue Multi-Dwelling Housing Development (Dev.
-Approval); Wollongong Hospital Redevelopment - Planning and Equipment Upgrades (Construction); University of Wollongong Campus Master Plan (Planning); and 14 Cosgrove Avenue Multi-Dwelling Housing Development (Refused) (Dev.
-Application).
+Approval); University of Wollongong 2016-2036 Wollongong Campus Master Plan (Planning); 14 Cosgrove Avenue Multi-Dwelling Housing Development (Dev.
+Application); and Avani Wollongong Hotel and Aspen Mixed-Use Development (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Keiraville?

-Infrastructure development impacting the suburb of Keiraville spans multiple sectors including Health & Medical, Communities, Precincts & Urban Renewal, and Residential Development, among others.
+Infrastructure development impacting the suburb of Keiraville spans multiple sectors including Communities, Precincts & Urban Renewal, Transport & Logistics, and Health, among others.

 What is the scale of infrastructure investment impacting the suburb of Keiraville?